Ludacris discography

-The discography of Ludacris, an American rapper, consists of eight studio albums, two compilation albums, one extended play (EP), six mixtapes, 89 singles (including 51 as a featured artist) and nine promotional singles.
-Thirty-five of those singles have charted in the Top 40 of the US Hot 100 chart.
+The discography of Ludacris, an American rapper from Atlanta, Georgia, consists of nine full studio albums along with two compilation albums, one extended play (EP), six mixtapes, nine promotional singles and 89 singles—including 51 as a featured artist.
+From the total number of singles released by or featuring Ludacris, 35 have peaked within the top 40 of the US Billboard Hot 100 chart.
+Of his nine solo studio albums, four have peaked the Billboard 200 chart, while another four have peaked within the top five.